 The modeling occurs across two spatial domains — the reservoir scale, which encompasses the intra- and inter-well regions, and the inter-fracture scale, which is the region between stimulated fractures.
-LLNL focuses on simulation of the fracture network evolution upon stimulation and the influence of geologic and engineering parameters at the reservoir scale using the Goddard Earth Observing System (GEOS).
+LLNL focuses on simulation of the fracture network evolution upon stimulation and the influence of geologic and engineering parameters at the reservoir scale using the GEOS coupled flow and mechanics simulator.
 The results of these simulations provide the mechanical boundary conditions for inter-fracture scale investigations.
 Furthermore, they provide model fracture networks to LBNL for reservoir-scale production simulations.
 At the micro-scale, LBNL uses the fluid dynamics and reactive transport Chombo-Crunch code to simulate the micro-scale physical processes occurring at the fracture-rock interfaces upon stimulation and production.
 Core sample analysis and laboratory studies are conducted by LBNL, SLAC, and NETL to image inter-fracture scale deformation and transport.
 This micro-scale modeling and imaging provides upscaled flow and transport parameters for larger-scale reservoir modeling and production optimization conducted with LBNL’s powerful multiphase Transport Of Unsaturated Groundwater and Heat (TOUGH) simulator.

 The main outcomes of the project are: (1) a validated and tested geomechanical simulation framework using the GEOS code to enable prediction of stimulated fracture network evolution and permeability enhancement, (2) an optimized workflow for reservoir-scale stimulation and production predictions linking GEOS and the multi-phase flow simulator TOUGH, and (3) an experimental and simulation framework for adequate representation of micro-scale behavior in fractured shales in reservoir-scale models, via development of new constitutive models that can be incorporated into the GEOS and TOUGH simulations.